-Financing tool Pros Cons Green Bonds Traditional bond instrument where use of proceeds is for environmental and energy projects Leverages private capital Does not require any new legislation - takes advantage of existing bonding authority Engages new and place-based investors Attractive to some investors for tax advantages, since municipal green bonds can be tax-exempt Flexible-could be issued by any of the institutions considered here or by other existing public institutions Counts against the debt capacity of issuing body Restrictions may exist on the use of proceeds to keep tax-exempt May require some regulatory/administrative effort to enable certain bodies to issue bonds Attractiveness of bond to investors (and interest rate) depends on credit rating of the issuing body, which may make this a less attractive option for some issuing bodies Environmental Impact Bonds A "Pay for Success" mechanism where investors provide up-front capital and are repaid according to the achievement of energy or other outcomes Transfers risk to private investors Protects taxpayer dollars Helps deploy pilots, scale successful interventions Presents possibility of engaging new 'payors' Engages place-based investors Best for initial investments (piloting or scaling an intervention) rather than larger-scale investments Requires additional time and resources for structuring the deal and deal terms Property Assessed Clean Energy (PACE) Mechanism in which financing for clean energy upgrades is secured and repaid through property taxes Low-risk and attractive tool for private property owners to install clean energy technologies Leverages public resources (the ability to collect taxes) to draw in private capital Long terms of PACE financing help spread out payments Requires significant legal, administrative, and financial set up Concerns about consumer protection and predatory lending for residential PACE Passing legislation not sufficient-must enable careful program design and implementation Residential PACE may not be politically expedient Community Solar Solar projects developed as a shared asset among a small network of subscribers, enabled by group or virtual net-metering through which multiple individual customers can subscribe to a solar project and lease or purchase power from that off-site solar project Benefits Low and Medium Income households, renters, etc. Enhances grid resilience through distributed generation assets and microgrids Realizes scale economies through larger solar projects Requires buy-in of utilities to play role in administration and billing Requires proper siting, approvals, financing, and maintenance for shared solar assets Requisite legislation not yet passed in New Jersey Experience nationally is relatively new; best practices are still being learned
+Financing tool Pros Cons Green Bonds Traditional bond instrument where use of proceeds is for environmental and energy projects Leverages private capital Does not require any new legislation - takes advantage of existing bonding authority Engages new and place-based investors Attractive to some investors for tax advantages, since municipal green bonds can be tax-exempt Flexible-could be issued by any of the institutions considered here or by other existing public institutions Counts against the debt capacity of issuing body Restrictions may exist on the use of proceeds to keep tax-exempt May require some regulatory/administrative effort to enable certain bodies to issue bonds Attractiveness of bond to investors (and interest rate) depends on credit rating of the issuing body, which may make this a less attractive option for some issuing bodies Environmental Impact Bonds A "Pay for Success" mechanism where investors provide up-front capital and are repaid according to the achievement of energy or other outcomes Transfers risk to private investors Protects taxpayer dollars Helps deploy pilots, scale successful interventions Presents possibility of engaging new 'payors' Engages place-based investors Best for initial investments (piloting or scaling an intervention) rather than larger-scale investments Requires additional time and resources for structuring the deal and deal terms Property Assessed Clean Energy (PACE) Mechanism in which financing for clean energy upgrades is secured and repaid through property taxes Low-risk and attractive tool for private property owners to install clean energy technologies Leverages public resources (the ability to collect taxes) to draw in private capital Long terms of PACE financing help spread out payments Requires significant legal, administrative, and financial set up Concerns about consumer protection and predatory lending for residential PACE Passing legislation not sufficient-must enable careful program design and implementation Residential PACE may not be politically expedient Community Solar Community-scale solar projects in which multiple home and business customers can subscribe and save money by receiving credit on their utility bill for their portion of the power produced.
+Benefits Low and Medium Income households, renters, etc. Enhances grid resilience through distributed generation assets and microgrids Realizes scale economies through larger solar projects Requires buy-in of utilities to play role in administration and billing Requires proper siting, approvals, financing, and maintenance for shared solar assets Requisite legislation not yet passed in New Jersey